 The homeowners of this house, Jackie and Jeff, have an eclectic style and the design in their home is filled with unexpected and fun decor.
 Last month, Jackie looked through all of the pattern options and decided on the whimsical Medieval Toile border wallpaper.
 It was the perfect choice for the project and their personalities.

-The servant’s staircase had dark green trim paint that made the space feel dark and old.
+The servant’s stairway had dark green trim paint that made the space feel dark and old.

-Jackie and Jeff painted the trim a crisp white to better compliment the design going on the treads and to brighten up the dark hallway.
+Jackie and Jeff painted the trim a crisp white to better compliment the design going on the risers and to brighten up the dark hallway.